Financial Advisor Fees and Costs Go Far Beyond What the Advisor Quotes You

 As that example shows, it doesn’t take much for commissions to dwarf all the fee-only variations listed earlier.

 This is how some advisors can charge “zero” fees.

 Generally, it’s pretty difficult to justify the higher costs of commission-based financial advisors.
 Your investments would need to perform far above how much a financial advisor costs and what they achieve for you, just to break even.
 The likelihood of that is exceedingly tiny.

 So why does anyone go with commission-based advisors if they cost so much more?

-Important: Many financial advisors you encounter at big banks, investment advisor firms, and brokerage houses operate on commissions and claim to be zero-fee advisors.
+At big banks, investment advisor firms, and brokerage houses, how much a financial advisor costs is based on commissions and these firms’ advisors claim to be zero-fee advisors.

-Pillar Wealth Management, LLC., wrote the book on the best investment management strategies for investors with high net worth.
-Even better, the author and founder with over 60+ years of experience want to work directly with you.
+Pillar Wealth Management, LLC., isn’t like that.
+They wrote the book on the best investment management strategies for investors with high net worth.
+Even better, the authors and founders with over 60+ years of experience want to work directly with you.
 Get the undivided attention, focus, advice, and proven expertise you deserve!

 The Fiduciary Standard and Financial Advisor Fees

 The best assurance you can get that your financial advisor works to minimize your fees is if they follow the fiduciary standard.

 A fiduciary is a financial advisor, wealth manager, or Registered Investment Advisor (RIA) who adheres to the standard requiring them to only give financial advice that is in the best interests of the client.
 It is not a toothless promise.
 An advisor not doing this who claims to do it can be held accountable.